jagregory/abrash-zen-of-asm/src/chapter-07.md

 xchg  ah,al
 ```

-(Sometimes you can leave off the final `dec` and `xchg`, but the word-sized approach is still much more efficient.)
+(Sometimes you can leave off the final `dec`{.nasm} and `xchg`{.nasm}, but the word-sized approach is still much more efficient.)

-However, there's a potential pitfall to the use of word-sized `out` instructions to set indexed video registers.
+However, there's a potential pitfall to the use of word-sized `out`{.nasm} instructions to set indexed video registers.
 The 8088 can't actually perform word-sized I/O accesses, since the bus is only 8 bits wide.
 Consequently, the 8088 breaks 16-bit I/O accesses into two 8-bit accesses, one sending AL to the addressed port, and a second one sending AH to the addressed port plus one.
 (If you think about it, you'll realize that this is exactly how the 8088 handles word-sized memory accesses too.)

 All well and good.
 Unfortunately, on computers built around the 8086, 80286, and the like, the processors do not automatically break up word-sized I/O accesses, since they're fully capable of outputting 16 bits at once.
 Consequently, when word-sized accesses are made to 8-bit adapters like the EGA by code running on such computers, it's the bus, not the processor, that breaks up those accesses.
 Generally, that works perfectly well — but on certain PC — compatible computers, the bus outputs the byte in AH to the addressed port plus one first, and *then* sends the byte in AL to the addressed port.
-The correct values go to the correct ports, but here sequence is critical; `out dx,ax` to an indexed video register relies on the index in AL being output before the data in AH, and that simply doesn't happen.
+The correct values go to the correct ports, but here sequence is critical; `out dx,ax`{.nasm} to an indexed video register relies on the index in AL being output before the data in AH, and that simply doesn't happen.
 As a result, the data goes to the wrong video register, and the video programming works incorrectly — sometimes disastrously so.

-You may protest that any computer that gets the sequencing of word-sized `out` instructions wrong isn't truly a PC-compatible, and I suppose that's so.
-Nonetheless, if a computer runs *everything* except your code that uses word-sized `out` instructions, you're going to have a tough time selling that explanation.
-Consequently, I recommend using byte-sized `out` instructions to indexed video registers whenever you can't be sure of the particular PC-compatible models on which your code will run.
+You may protest that any computer that gets the sequencing of word-sized `out`{.nasm} instructions wrong isn't truly a PC-compatible, and I suppose that's so.
+Nonetheless, if a computer runs *everything* except your code that uses word-sized `out`{.nasm} instructions, you're going to have a tough time selling that explanation.
+Consequently, I recommend using byte-sized `out`{.nasm} instructions to indexed video registers whenever you can't be sure of the particular PC-compatible models on which your code will run.

 ### Avoid Memory!

 We've come to the end of our discussion of memory addressing.
 Memory addressing on the 8088 is no trivial matter, is it?
 Now that we've familiarized ourselves with the registers and memory addressing capabilities of the 8088, we'll start exploring the instruction set, a journey that will occupy most of the rest of this volume.

 Before we leave the realm of memory addressing, let me repeat: *avoid memory*.
 Use the registers to the hilt; register-only instructions are shorter and faster.
-If you must access memory, try not to use *mod-reg-rm* addressing; the special memory-accessing instructions, such as the string instructions and `xlat`, are generally shorter and faster.
+If you must access memory, try not to use *mod-reg-rm* addressing; the special memory-accessing instructions, such as the string instructions and `xlat`{.nasm}, are generally shorter and faster.
 When you do use *mod-reg-rm* addressing, try not to use displacements, especially 2-byte displacements.

 Last but not least, choose your spots.
 Don't waste time optimizing non-critical code; focus on loops and other chunks of code in which every cycle counts.
 Assembler programming is not some sort of game where the object is to save cycles and bytes blindly.
 Rather, the goal is a dual one: to produce whole programs that perform well *and to produce those programs as quickly as possible*.
 The key to doing that is knowing how to optimize code, and then doing so in time-critical code — and *only* in time-critical code.